Henley: how to choose and wear this heroic garment

 Henley under a jacket

-Are you this artist in his attic apartment?
+Are you that artist in his attic apartment?

-We could have done without the mid layer and the floral pants.
-Photos of Henley worn with a blazer are quite rare I must say.
-But it's entirely possible.
-The jacket simply needs to be rather casual: with patch pockets, textured fabric, perhaps thick.
+We could have done without the mid-layer and the floral pants.
+Photos of a henley worn with a blazer are quite rare, I must say.
+But it is entirely possible.
+The jacket just needs to be rather casual: with patch pockets, a textured fabric, perhaps thick.
 Then, wear it with jeans or chinos and derbies or sneakers.

 Simple.